duereg/manager-readme-1/README.md

 - Any related documents

-# How can you help me
+# How can you help me?

 - Be the best at what you do
 - Bring your whole self to work